carve11/spania-2022/README.md

-# spania-2022
+# Bike trip in Spain 2022
-Bike trip in northern Spain in 2022.
-The trip is shown on this [map](https://carve11.github.io/spania-2022/) which has been made in Python using the [Bokeh](https://docs.bokeh.org/en/latest/) library.
+Bike trip in Northern Spain in 2022 ([map](https://carve11.github.io/spania-2022/)) using Python to create the visualization of the trip.
+Mainly use of [Bokeh](https://docs.bokeh.org/en/latest/) library with some Javascript code, `gpxpy` to parse bike computer GPX files, `Jinja2` templating.
 One can click on the routes on the map in order to get a detailed elevation profile.
-Does not work well on a touch device.